sonngdev/algorithms-visualizer/README.md

 - 🗺️ Visualize common pathfinding algorithms: DFS, BFS, Dijkstra, A*.
 - 🧭 Move start/end nodes freely to see optimal path changes.
 - 🧱 Allow walls creation.
-- 📞 Works on mobile as well, however some features are available on desktop only.
+- 📞 Work on mobile, however some features are available on desktop only.

 ## Screenshots